 I have a Diploma in Integrative Counselling awarded by Spurgeon's College in London and during this time worked with vulnerable young adults and children at YMCA and Place2Be.
 I also have a B. A Honours Degree in Graphic Design from The University of Creative Arts which enabled me to build upon my creativity in supporting good mental health.

-I am currently a full time secondary school counsellor in Oxfordshire and one of the schools DSLs (Designated Safeguarding Leads).
-For the last 8 years, I have worked with vulnerable young adults, children and their families through a variety of capacities.
-I have worked as a carer for young adults with special needs, a TA for autistic children and a mentor for teenagers, young adults and their parents through my local church.
+My service provides a safe space for young people, parents and caring professionals to be supported so that they can begin to thrive.
+For the last 10 years, I have worked with vulnerable young adults, children and their families through a variety of capacities.
+I have worked as a school counsellor, DSL (Designated Safeguarding Lead ) a carer for young adults with special needs, a TA for autistic children and a mentor for teenagers, young adults and their parents through my local church.

 British Association for Counselling & Psychotherapy

 BACP is one of the UK’s largest professional bodies for counselling and psychotherapy.
 Therapists registered with the Association fall into a number of different membership categories such as Individual Member, Registered Member MBACP and Registered Member MBACP (Accred), each standing for different levels of training and experience.
 MBACP (Accred) and MBACP (Snr Accred) members have achieved a substantial level of training and experience approved by the Association.

 Registered members can be found on the BACP Register, which was the first register to achieve Accredited Voluntary Register status issued by the Professional Standards Authority.
 Individual Members will have completed an appropriate counselling and/or psychotherapy course and started to practise, but will not appear on the BACP Register until they've progressed to Registered Member MBACP status.

 All members are bound by a Code of Ethics & Practice and a Complaints Procedure.
 Accredited by the Professional Standards Authority.

 Accredited register membership